neurotech/edumate-api/README.md

-# Edumate Toolbelt
+# Edumate API

-A collection of endpoints that serve various Edumate datasets.
+A collection of endpoints that serve various datasets from Edumate.

 ---